Chapel of Sant'Anna, Alcamo: The church

-In 1960 the pharmacist Marianna Raccuglia, signor Manno's widow, and her children gave the small Church of Sant'Anna, closed to service at that time and containing the bodies of the heroic brothers Stefano and Giuseppe of the barons Sant'Anna to the town municipality, subject to their right of property resulting from the contract of sale drawn up on 6 April 1948 by the notary Mistretta Antonino, registered in Alcamo at n°1746, with the express and provided that the municipality will restore this chapel within 6 months, and take care of it in order to make accessibile the graves of the heroic brothers Sant’Anna to visitors.
+In 1960 the pharmacist Marianna Raccuglia, signor Manno's widow, and her children gave the small Church of Sant'Anna, closed to service at that time and containing the bodies of the heroic brothers Stefano and Giuseppe of the barons Sant'Anna to the town municipality, subject to their right of property resulting from the contract of sale drawn up on 6 April 1948 by the notary Mistretta Antonino, registered in Alcamo at n°1746, with the express and provided that the municipality will restore this chapel within 6 months, and take care of it in order to make accessible the graves of the heroic brothers Sant’Anna to visitors.

 The committee for the celebrations of the first Centenary of the unity of Italy, had the Church restored and built two memorial stones with the inscriptions, composed by Monsignor Tommaso Papa, to commemorate the two Triolo brothers into a wall, and three other on the floor with their names: Benedetto, Stefano and Giuseppe.

-In the 1980s the Salesian Fathers used this church for liturgical use for the believers in the quarter; for a few months, in 1985, it was also used by Father Benedetto Cottone, the parson of the Church of Jesus Christ the Redeemer, before having larger premises in via Kennedy, and later in the new Church completed in 2006.

-At present, the church is used, for liturgical use, by the group of the Divine Mercy.

-Works

-From a notarial deed, dating back to 1880, signed by the baron himself, there is an inventory of the small Church and sacristy of Saint Anne.

-Apart some vestments and furnishings, there were: